 When you make an offering you have to opportunity to designate it for the general fund or for the missions fund.
 Anything not specified for missions goes to the general fund, which keeps the lights on, the bills paid, etc. We support missions through a faith-promise program.

 At our annual Faith Promise Rally members promise as God provides to give to the missions fund.
 They will write a number on a card and turn it in.
 There is no name on the card. it is not signed.
 It is not a “pledge”.
 We do not know what individuals have promised, that is between you and God.
 We just collect and distribute it.

 The Christian Church in West Union, Illinois supports several international missions.
-From The Christian HolyLand Foundation in Israel to the Gonzalez’ in Texas or David Filbeck in Thailand, all are doing God’s work and we are honored to be able to support them.
-We are looking to add another foreign mission, so if you have a suggestion contact the missions committee.
+From The Christian HolyLand Foundation in Israel to the Gonzalez’ in Texas, A.G.A.P.E. in Guatemala or Christian Mission to the Orient in Thailand, all are doing God’s work and we are honored to be able to support them.

 Good News Productions, International grew out of the 14-year ministry of Ziden and Helen Nutt in Zimbabwe, Africa.
 Ziden worked with African leaders in producing culturally-accurate filmstrips and films using pictures taken in local villages to illustrate the gospel message.
 These materials proved tremendously effective in not only attracting crowds but in communicating the gospel in the language and context of the people.

 As missionaries in other countries heard about this strategy being used in Zimbabwe, some asked Ziden to expand the work to include their countries as well.
 In 1975 the Nutts moved to Joplin, Missouri, and began the ministry of Good News Productions, International.
 The work is now reaching into more than 96 countries with materials at various stages of production in over 105 languages.
 The ministry is moving to the next generation as Ziden retires from the day to day work and others take on that role, allowing him to focus on the transition to the future. http://gnpi.org/